 The most common financial analyst tools are Excel, PowerPoint, and Word, which are used to create financial models, reports and presentations for senior management of a business or for clients.
-Other tools include data and anlaytics platforms such as Capital IQ, Bloomberg, PitchBook Data, and Reuters.
-By using these data platforms, analysts are able to get real-time information about companies and businesses they are performing work on.
+Other tools include data and analytics platforms such as Capital IQ, Bloomberg, PitchBook Data, and Reuters.
+By using these data platforms, analysts are able to perform various types of financial analysis based real-time information about companies and businesses they are performing work on.

 Below is a break down of subject weightings in the FMVA™ financial analyst program.
 As you can see there is a heavy focus on financial modeling, finance, Excel, business valuation, budgeting/forecasting, PowerPoint presentations, accounting and business strategy.